Kate Ceberano: 1990s: Think About It!, Jesus Christ Superstar, Blue Box, Pash and True Romantic

+2000s: The Girl Can Help It, Nine Lime Avenue, So Much Beauty & Merry Christmas

-In the early 2000s, Ceberano made a further attempt at the US market by relocating to Los Angeles and signing with Chicago Kid Records, which released her single "Yes" in 2002.
+In the early 2000s, Ceberano relocating to Los Angeles and signed with Chicago Kid Records, which released her single "Yes" in 2002.
 As Ceberano wrote in her autobiography, she wrote an album titled The Girl Who Ruled The World, which was ultimately declined by her Australian record company.
-Returning to Australia, Ceberano signed with an Australian manager and released her 2003 studio album The Girl Can Help It.
+Returning to Australia, Ceberano signed with an Australian manager and released her 2003 studio album The Girl Can Help It, which peaked at number 115 on the ARIA charts.

 In 2007, Ceberano saluted the 1980s with her cover album Nine Lime Avenue, which was recorded in three weeks while she was on television show Dancing with the Stars.
 The album was a commercial success, peaking at No. 4 and gave Ceberano her first top 5 album since 1989's "Brave".
 Ceberano toured in late 2007 before recording another cover album, released in 2008, titled So Much Beauty, which peaked at No. 9 in Australia.

-Ceberano released three albums in 2009: the first is a collaborative jazz album that was recorded with Mark Isham, titled "Bittersweet", which earned Ceberano a nomination at the 2009 ARIA awards; the second, an indie album with Dallas Cosmas, titled Dallas et Kate; and in November, Ceberano released her first Christmas album, simply titled Merry Christmas, which was certified gold.
+Ceberano released three albums in 2009: the first is a collaborative jazz album that was recorded with Mark Isham, titled Bittersweet, which earned Ceberano a nomination at the 2009 ARIA awards; the second, an indie album with Dallas Cosmas, titled Dallas et Kate; and in November, Ceberano released her first Christmas album, simply titled Merry Christmas, which was certified gold.

+2010s: Kensal Road, Anthology and Tryst

 In 2010, Ceberano was crowned Queen of Moomba, while Molly Meldrum was crowned King.

 Ceberano launched a studio album in August 2013, recorded in London and titled Kensal Road, it was her first album of new material in ten years.
 The album was preceded by the single release "Magnet" and Ceberano toured nationally in October 2013.

 On 6 May 2016, her 3-disc Anthology album was released.
 On 15 April 2018, Ceberano performed at the 2018 Commonwealth Games closing ceremony.

 On 17 October 2018, Ceberano confirmed that she will reunite with I'm Talking, who will return to the stage in 2019 for to support Bryan Ferry's Australian tour.
 "I never, ever thought I'm Talking would reform and I'm a very optimistic person.
 The band split due to external pressures.
 So this reunion feels really good.
 Everything's amicable, we're all getting along.
 You learn a lot in hindsight.
 After 30 plus years things take on a treasured hue.
 You're not tired of the songs.
 They actually sound awesome.
 We are a time capsule."

 In 2019, Ceberano released Tryst with Paul Grabowsky.
 The album won the ARIA Award for Best Jazz Album at the ARIA Music Awards of 2019.